Tips for Successful Grant Writing

 Qualities of Effective Grant Writing

 To be an effective grant writer, you need to tell your story.
-Be concise and detail-orientated so it is clear to the grantor why you need their funds.
-Your writing needs to be creative, organized and engaging to appeal to the funding source.
+Be concise and detail-orientated so it is clear to the grantor why funding your project will help them achieve their goals.
+Your writing needs to be clear, organized and engaging to appeal to the funding source.
 The review committee will look at numerous applications.
 Keeping things clear and articulating a well-thought-out plan will help to build confidence with the selection committee.
 To prepare for the application, create an outline for your plan.
 It will include one or two goals with several objectives relating to those goals.
 Be realistic about how many goals can be achieved with the amount of money you could be awarded.
 Each objective should include the steps of how you will achieve and measure the success of the goal.

 WRITING STYLE